Official: Las Vegas shooter tried to buy tracer rounds

 (CNN)Las Vegas shooter Stephen Paddock tried to buy tracer ammunition at a gun show in the Phoenix area in recent weeks, a law enforcement official briefed on the investigation tells CNN.

-Paddock bought other ammunition at the show, but he couldn't obtain the tracer ammunition, the official said.
+Paddock bought other ammunition at the show, but he couldn't obtain the tracer ammunition because the vendor didn't have any to sell, the official said.

 As a result Paddock, who killed 58 people and injured hundreds of others in Sunday's deadly attack, probably couldn't see what he was hitting in the darkness, the official said -- he was indiscriminately spraying bullets into the crowd just hundreds of yards from his suite on the 32nd floor of the Mandalay Bay hotel.